Dan Slobin: Research work

-Slobin believes that language is acquired and is a learning as well as cognitive development in a child.
-His choice of method is the result of his theoretical stance where, in task-comparison activity, his subjects get exposed to a consistent variety of tests, administered differently over a period of ten days.
-In task-comparison, his subjects get to perform or answer questions by displaying the instructions given.

-His research generally showed that "children seemed prepared to learn both inflectional and word-order languages".
-His results contradicted his assumptions of "earlier expectations based on the alleged naturalness of fixed word order, the acquisition of Turkish is not at all impaired by the fact that word order is not a cue for semantic relations since all languages differ from one another on a range of dimensions".
-That is to say, "one can't make generalizations about the acquisition of English as simply as an example of acquisition of a particular "type" of language".
-Slobin successfully displayed this with the experiment results.
-However, his subjects were mainly from different European countries as well as North America and none from any countries on the Asian continent.
-His other work, The frog-story project, gained recognition worldwide.
+Slobin is also known for his pioneering research on child language development, in which he has taken a crosslinguistic approach.
+One seminal study, conducted with Thomas Bever, compared the acquisition of word order in children acquiring English, Italian, Serbo-Croatian, and Turkish.
+Results revealed that children's pattern of comprehension depends on the canonical patterns of the target language.

 Other work

 Slobin also designed a project, along with Ruth Berman in the beginning of 1980.
 He created "The frog-story project", a research tool which was a children's storybook that tells a story in 24 pictures with no words (Frog Where Are You? by Mercer Mayer).
 This makes it possible to elicit narratives that are comparable in content but differing in form, across age and languages.
 There is now data from dozens of languages and most of the world's major language types.
 The Berman & Slobin study compared English, German, Spanish, Hebrew and Turkish on a range of dimensions.

 His project was also mentioned in Raphael Berthele, a professor in the University of Fribourg, Switzerland on her work in the Crosslinguistic approaches to the psychology approach by Elena Lieven, Jiansheng Guo.